 It's okay to have these thoughts, but it's important to realize that your actions can have a big impact.
-In many situations, bystanders have the opportunity to prevent crimes like sexual assault from happening in the first place.
+In many situations, bystanders can prevent crimes like sexual assault from happening in the first place.

 Your actions matter